Section 1: Purpose and Contents of this page:

 4) that your parent(s) or legal guardian(s) have given their consent to your independent travel to the UK.

 If you have only one parent or legal guardian, or only one who has legal custody or whole responsibility, this must be confirmed in the letter as well.
 If this statement is not provided, the letter must be signed by both parents and legal guardians.

 a) your birth certificate showing the names of your parent(s),

-Please see our dedicated web page for information.
+Please see our dedicated web pageLink opens in a new window for information.
 This means you are expected to arrive in the UK before the expiry date of your temporary travel visa to collect your BRP card.
-If this is going to be a problem for you, for example, because you are a continuing student currently in a study-abroad year, you should contact Immigration Service for further advice before making your visa application.
+If this is going to be a problem for you, for example, because you are a continuing student currently in a study abroad year, you should contact the Immigration Service for further advice before making your visa application.

-I will not receive my exam results until August.
+Section 7: I will not receive my exam results until August.
 Will I have time to make a visa application and receive my visa in time for the start of term?